cwida/rma/README.md

 ```

 ##### Adaptive rebalancing
-Comparison of RMA with adaptive rebalancing turned on and off and with the original APMA strategy [7].
-These outcomes are reported in Figure 11.
+This is the comparison of the RMA with adaptive rebalancing turned on and off and with the original APMA strategy [7].
+The outcomes of this experiment are showed in the paper in Figure 11.
 ```bash
 # RMA without adaptive rebalancing, source code: pma/btree/btreepmacc7.*
 ./pmacomp -e step_insert_lookup -I 1073741824 -d uniform -a btreecc_pma7b -b 65 -l 128 --hugetlb --extent_size 1 -v